Roman Catholic Diocese of Duluth

-The Diocese of Duluth (Dioecesis Duluthensis) is a Latin Church diocese of the Catholic Church in northeastern Minnesota in the United States.
-It is a suffragan diocese of the metropolitan Archdiocese of Saint Paul and Minneapolis.

-The mother church of the Diocese of Duluth is the Cathedral of Our Lady of the Rosary in Duluth.
+The Diocese of Duluth (Dioecesis Duluthensis) is a diocese of the Catholic Church in northeastern Minnesota in the United States.
+The mother church is the Cathedral of Our Lady of the Rosary in Duluth.

 Territory

 The Diocese of Duluth includes Aitkin, Carlton, Cass, Cook, Crow Wing, Itasca, Koochiching, Lake, Pine and St. Louis Counties.
 As of 2023, the diocese had a Catholic population of approximately 41,000 in 70 parishes.

 History

 During the 17th and 18th centuries, French Catholic missionaries passed through the Duluth area accompanying voyageurs on their explorations of the Upper Great Lakes.
-Reverend Frederick Baraga established missions during the 1830s at Grand Portage and Fond du Lac.
+Frederick Baraga established missions during the 1830s at Grand Portage and Fond du Lac.

 The northeastern Minnesota area went through several Catholic jurisdictions before the Vatican erected the Diocese of Crookston: